awesome-workshop/docker-singularity-hats/_episodes/09-singularity.md

 One thing that has not been covered in detail is that containers do not necessarily have to be executed using Docker.
 While Docker is the most popular containerization tool these days, there are several so-called container run-times that allow the execution of containers.
-CMS uses [Singularity][singularity-docs] for sample production, and the [use of Singularity is also centrally supported and documented][cms-singularity].
+The one chosen by CMS for invisibly running CRAB/HTCondor pilot jobs is [Singularity][singularity-docs], which is [centrally supported and documented][cms-singularity].
 The main reason for choosing Singularity is that it is popular in high-performance and high-throughput computing and does not require any root privileges.

 While executing images on CMSLPC/LXPLUS and HTCondor is more practical with Singularity, running in GitLab CI is by default done using Docker.
 Since